Welding Stainless Steel to Other Steels

 Welding austenitic stainless steels to carbon and low alloy steels are established methods in the process and construction industries.

 Citric and nitric acid based treatments

-Fume is generated by arc welding processes used for welding stainless steels, both the flux-shielded processes (manual metal arc and flux cored arc) and the gas-shielded processes (tungsten inert gas and metal inert/active gas).
+Fume is generated by arc welding processes used for welding stainless steels, both the flux-shielded processes, (manual metal arc and flux cored arc), and the gas-shielded processes, (tungsten inert gas and metal inert/active gas).
 Plasma arc cutting also produces fume.

 The composition of stainless steel welding consumables is matched with the base or parent material.
-The chemical analyses (composition) of the consumables used are usually balanced to optimise the welding process and avoid hot cracking.
+The chemical analyses, (composition), of the consumables used are usually balanced to optimise the welding process and avoid hot cracking.

 Duplex stainless steels differ significantly from austenitic stainless steels in the following important respects:

-The table shows both current and obsolete standards (where these may be of current interest) in the 'Status' column.
+The table shows both current and obsolete standards, (where these may be of current interest), in the 'Status' column.
 'C' is current and 'W' is withdrawn.

 Although classed as readily weldable, the austenitic stainless steels can be prone to distortion during and after welding.
-This is due mainly to their specific combination of physical properties, mainly their relatively high thermal expansion rate and low thermal conduv
+This is due mainly to their specific combination of physical properties, mainly their relatively high thermal expansion rate and low thermal conductivity.

 This is the most widely used process due to its versatility and high quality as well as the aesthetic appearance of the finished weld.
 The ability to weld at low current, and hence low heat input, plus the ability to add filler wire when required, make it ideal for thin materials and root runs in one sided welding of thicker plate and pipe.
-The process is easily mechanised and the ability to weld with or without the addition of filler wire (autogenous welding) make it the process for orbital welding of pipe.
+The process is easily mechanised and the ability to weld with or without the addition of filler wire, (autogenous welding), make it the process for orbital welding of pipe.
 Pure argon is the most popular shielding gas, but argon rich mixtures with the addition of hydrogen, helium or nitrogen are also employed for specific purposes.
 Inert backing gas protection of the weld under-bead is employed with single-sided welding to prevent oxidation and the loss of corrosion resistance.